 Access your database quickly and easily with QR codes

-A QR code prototype was recently demonstrated by SPM Assets at a number of NZ regional user group events and it generated significant business interest.
+Did you know that QR codes can be generated directly from SPM Assets - Property screen?
 The primary proposed use of the QR code is making information on asbestos hazards available to nominated people who visit buildings to do physical work on site, e.g. an electrician replacing a switchboard that contains asbestos materials.

 As an Asset Manager you constantly deal with the challenge of contractors in the field needing information from your systems to do their work.
 It might be just a simple indication of what is required or where it's required.
 In many cases, a phone or email will be used to deliver this kind of information in a static report distributed manually as required.

 We have found that customers have the recurring headache of "…If only the contractor could see what is in our system right now..." and then the even bigger headache, "...how do we make that possible?"

 If only it were this easy; you take out your phone, scan a code conveniently located on the building or in an email, and the information appears on your screen.